 LSD is believed by many psychedelic therapy practitioners to be applicable in healing depression, alcoholism, post-traumatic stress, and anxiety, among other conditions.
 While the compound remains illegal in most places, there exists some pretty compelling evidence to support their claims.

 One study of relapsed alcoholics in Alcoholics Anonymous found that a year after a dose of LSD, half of the participants remained sober.
 This success rate has never been duplicated by any other means, suggesting that there is merit to the idea that entheogens can be used to effectively treat addiction.

 While there is still much mystery and intrigue surrounding psychedelics in modern culture, the use of entheogens to heal our minds and spirits is nearly as ancient as humanity itself.

 When we examine this storied and diverse history without the preconceptions by Western ideals, we can begin to understand the role that psychedelics can play in healing and recovery of all types.
 Though traditions and practices vary over cultures and continents, there are unifying threads that bind these healing psychedelic experiences together.

 While these substances can provide extremely powerful healing, they also must be used with care and intentionality.
 As with everything in life, using psychedelics comes with some risks that you should be aware of.
 The good news is that the majority of these risks can be mitigated or avoided altogether.
 That’s why it’s so important to be professionally supported on your wellness journey with psychedelics.

-We’ve written a number of different articles to help you prepare for [LINK] and integrate [LINK] your psychedelic experience.
+We’ve written a number of different articles to help you prepare for and integrate your psychedelic experience.
 However, if you need more specific, personalized help, we encourage you to schedule a free discovery call with one of our psychedelic guides or trip sitters today.